htincentives/trips.htincentives.com/README.md

 ## Deployment & Hosting

 The entire repository uses Github Pages to host the website.
-The configuration for the trips.htincentive.com can be found here: [https://github.com/htincentives/trips.htincentives.com/settings/pages]
+The configuration for the trips.htincentive.com can be found in the [Settings page](https://github.com/htincentives/trips.htincentives.com/settings/pages).

 ### When is the site built?